How To Tell A Boy Cow From A Girl Cow

 The differences in appearance between male and female bovines is sometimes described as a more "masculine" or "feminine" appearance.
 In mature animals these differences are sometimes obvious even to casual observers.
 However, in younger animals these differences typically haven't developed yet and other methods for telling boys from girls (such as looking underneath the belly and/or the tail) must be used.

-Below: While we can't see all of the animal, we can guess by the masculine appearance, including the heavily-muscled neck and shoulders, that this is a bull.
-(And, yes, it is.)
+Below: While we can't see all of the animal, we can guess by the masculine appearance, including the heavily-muscled neck and shoulders, that this is a bull (and it is).
 This bull is two years old and will get even more heavily muscled as he matures.

 - Attach A Leather Rope Strap